RonniKahalani/JS-Snippets/dom/README.md

 You need a feature to manipulate the DOM elements witj JavaScript.

 ## Learning
-- Creating elements and change styles and attributes.
+- Dynamically create and remove elements, change styles and attributes.
+- Add and remove event listeners.

+## Introduction
+...